 Let`s have a look how we can provide remote assistance to our end-users by using Quick Assist.

-Start Quick Assist (bu searching for it via the search box) on both the Windows 10 desktops, from the end-user and the remote assistant.
+Start Quick Assist (by searching for it via the search box or by hitting the Windows key + CTRL + Q) on both the Windows 10 desktops, from the end-user and the remote assistant.

 On the desktop of the assistant choose Assist another person.